berkaygkv/LSTM_Autoencoder/README.md

 ## Getting Started

 The project will be dockerized soon.
-Until then, you can access the [Nbviewer](https://nbviewer.org/github/berkaygkv/LSTM_Autoencoder/blob/master/anomaly_detection_nb.ipynb) of the notebook to interact with the Plotly charts.
+Until then, you can access the [Nbviewer](https://nbviewer.org/github/berkaygkv/LSTM_Autoencoder/blob/master/anomaly_detection_nb.ipynb) version of the notebook to interact with the Plotly charts.

 ## Contact